conan-io/docs/creating_packages/toolchains/cmake.rst

     def build(self, build_type=None, target=None):

 Calls the build system.
-Equivalent to call ``cmake --build .`` in the build folder.
+Equivalent to :command:`cmake --build .` in the build folder.

 - ``build_type``: Use it only to override the value defined in the ``settings.build_type``.
 It